Adebukol8/SkyOps-Landing-Page/README.md

-# Pitch Landing page
+# Project Documentation
 This document details the complete technical process of deploying and managing the dynamic landing page project on an AWS EC2 instance, including server setup,web server configuration, deployment and version control.

-## Project Setup
+# Project Setup
-1.Launching the AWS Management Console
+* Launching the AWS Management Console.
--Logged into the AWS Management Console.
+* Logged into the AWS Management Console.
--Navigated to the EC2 dashboard and launched a new Ubuntu Server 22.04 LTS instance- with the name tag -Alt-Cloud-Project-01 -Selected an instance type optimized for free tier -Used an existing SSH key pair for secure access.
+* Navigated to the EC2 dashboard and launched a new Ubuntu Server 22.04 LTS instance- with the name tag -Alt-Cloud-Project-01
+* Selected an instance type optimized for free tier
+* Used an existing SSH key pair for secure access.
--Configured security group inbound rules to allow:
+* Configured security group inbound rules to allow:
-   SSH (port 22) for remote terminal access
+   * SSH (port 22) for remote terminal access
-   HTTP (port 80) to serve web traffic
+   * HTTP (port 80) to serve web traffic
    HTTPS (port 443) for secure connections
 -Launched the instance and noted the public IP address for later use.